This is the multi-page printable view of this section. Click here to print.

 2 - Deploying a CAP Application

-Deploying a multi-tenant CAP application involves defining several key resources provided by the CAP Operator.
+Deploying a multi-tenant CAP application involves defining several key resources provided by CAP Operator.
 These resources manage the application’s runtime components and external traffic routing.

 Key Resources